 Issuance.
 The bonds will be issued only in registered form without coupons, and upon original subscription, in such minimum denominations as may be set forth in the applicable prospectus supplement.
 Subscription for the bonds will be made on approved forms appropriately completed and executed and accompanied by the subscription price.
-The subscription price may be paid in United States dollars or, if Israel so orders, in the currency of the country from which the subscription originated.
+The subscription price may be paid in United States dollars or such other currency or currencies as Israel may authorize the fiscal agent to accept.
 A subscription is deemed accepted as of the date when the forms and purchase price are actually received in form acceptable to the fiscal agent and DCI.

 Bond Certificates.
-The bonds will be issuable to any person or entity.
+Subject to such limitations as may be set forth in the applicable prospectus supplement, the bonds will be issuable to any person or entity.
 The name of that person or entity or his, her or its nominee will be registered in the bond register maintained by the fiscal agent, in the case of a book entry, or inscribed on the face of the bond, in the case of physical certificates.
-In general, bonds will be issued in book entry form.
+In general, bonds will be issued only in book entry form.
 Therefore, bond certificates will not be issued.
-Instead, the fiscal agent will mail to the purchaser and owner of each bond a confirmation that the owner has been listed in the bond register as the registered owner of the bond along with other pertinent information.
+Instead, the fiscal agent will deliver to the purchaser and owner of each bond a confirmation that the owner has been listed in the bond register as the registered owner of the bond along with other pertinent information.
 Certificates will be issued only to government agencies, pension funds, financial institutions and Employee Benefit Plans (as defined in the Prospectus) that so request at the time of purchase.
-Certificates will be executed on behalf of the State by its Prime Minister and its Minister of Finance, and countersigned by an authorized officer of the fiscal agent, and may contain legends or recitals not inconsistent with the fiscal agency agreement as may be approved by the fiscal agent or as required by any securities exchange on which the bonds may be listed.
+Certificates will be executed on behalf of the State by its Prime Minister and its Minister of Finance, or by the Chief Fiscal Officer for the Western Hemisphere of the Ministry of Finance and the Deputy Chief Fiscal Officer for the Western Hemisphere of the Ministry of Finance, and countersigned by an authorized officer of the fiscal agent, and may contain legends or recitals not inconsistent with the fiscal agency agreement as may be approved by the fiscal agent or as required by any securities exchange on which the bonds may be listed.
 We will forward all notices relating to the bonds to the registered owner(s).
-Upon maturity of a book entry bond or redemption of a book entry bond, the fiscal agent will automatically pay the principal amount and accrued interest on the book entry bond to the registered owner by mailing a check to the last address of the registered owner as listed in the bond register.
+Upon maturity of a book entry bond or redemption of a book entry bond, the fiscal agent will automatically pay the principal amount and accrued interest on the book entry bond to the registered owner by mailing a check to the last address of the registered owner as listed in the bond registeror making such payment in accordance with the direction provided by the registered owner to the fiscal agent.
 Bond certificate holders must present the physical certificate to the fiscal agent to receive payment.
-You are responsible for the cost of replacing a bond certificate if it is lost, stolen or destroyed after you receive it.